abouabba/Born2beRoot/README.md

 Installing & configuring UFW 🔥🧱 Firewall

 UFW: It is a firewall which use the command line for setting up iptables using a small number of easy commands.

+1.
+First things first, we need to install the packages for UFW, for that we will use: